-For most deaf students, American Sign Language (ASL) is their first language and English is taught as a second language.
+For most deaf students, American Sign Language (ASL) is their first language, and English is taught as a second language.
 The Kansas School for the Deaf has adopted a bilingual approach to teaching reading, focusing on the development of a strong first language, signed or spoken, and through that first language teaching reading as a second language.
-It is a time-consuming process, which is complicated by the inability for most deaf students to access phonics, one of the primary building blocks to reading instruction.
-While the process of teaching reading may be different for deaf children, our goal is the same, to develop in all of our children the reading skills necessary to access the same content as their general-education peers.
+The majority of deaf students do not have access to early language learning which is one of the primary building blocks in reading instruction.
+While the process of teaching reading may be different for deaf children, our goal is the same, to develop in all of our children the reading skills necessary to access the same content as their general education peers.